chairman-q/chairman-q/README.md

 - Former C# programmer (only because it's a requirement for a district competition)
 - Professionally utilised Pascal for city-wide academic competitions before (I wholeheartedly hate it and do not wish to use it again)
 - Average Blender & Photoshop enjoyer (I don't use these at professional level; however, I can still do some commissions if needed)
-- Self-taught project manager (basically a cooler way of saying I fucked up my projects many times before and "learned from those experiences")
+- Self-taught project lead (basically a cooler way of saying I fucked up my projects many times before and "learned from those experiences")
 - Learning how to use Lua, HTML, and JavaScript

 Contact me for any questions or just talk about random stuff idk: